-- To change the text color, press the Foreground Color button (▲) and select a color or enter a hex value into the Foreground box.
-Press the clear button () to revert to the default color. - To change the background color, press the Background Color button (♠) and select a color or enter a hex value into the Background box.
-Press the clear button (Y) to revert to the default color.
+- To change the text color, click the Foreground Color button (\triangle) and then select a color or enter a hex value into the Foreground box.
+Click the clear button to revert to the default color (\varnothing). - To change the background color, click the Background Color button ( [TM]) and then select a color or enter a hex value into the Background box.
+Click the clear button to revert to the default color ( [TM]).